But he said, “The things which are impossible with men are possible with God.” Luke 18:27

 Caleb’s Portion and Conquest

 19 She said, “Give me a blessing.
-Because you have set me in the land of the South, give me also springs of water.”
+You have given me land in the Negev.
+Now give me also springs of water.”

 So he gave her the upper springs and the lower springs.